spicetify/docs/src/content/docs/getting-started.md

 - [What changes in v3](/docs/whats-new) if you are coming from v2
 - [Modules and the store](/docs/modules) for what you can install and how to manage it
 - [CLI reference](/docs/cli) for every command
+- [Spotify updates](/docs/spotify-updates) for controlled and manual updates
 - [Building a module](/docs/development/building-a-module) if you want to make one